Managed Futures Funds | 5 ETF Reviews | Should You Invest?

 One problem though is that every firm uses their own proprietary model and you, as an investor, don’t really know how the model is basing its decisions.
 Usually the fund alludes to trend following, mean reversion, carry and break out strategies but nothing concrete like a formula is ever revealed to the public.
 As a result, you have some semblance about what they are doing, but this black-box framework always makes it hard to trust a process.
 It’s a “trust me, bro” situation and as an investor, the only thing you have to go on it their historical performance.

 But like we always say, past performance is not indicative of future performance!

 There are 952 CTA funds according to BarclayHedge, an aggregator and performance tracker, but not all funds are listed and submit performance data.

 Managed Futures, CTAs Performance

 We can say that the key attraction to managed futures is the historical performance has been pretty good in aggregate over long periods of time.

 Take the Société Générale CTA Index, for instance, which calculates the net daily rate of return for a group of 20 CTAs selected from the largest managers open to new investment.
 The SG CTA Index is equal-weighted and reconstituted annually and has become recognized as the key managed futures performance benchmark.

-Since the inception of the index, the total return has been about 310%, which is just under the performance of the S&P500 over the same time period up until November 2022.
+Since the inception of the index, the total return has been about 310%, which is just under the performance of the S&P500 over the same time period up until November 2022, when I first performed this analysis.
 It also did it with a volatility of 10% which is about 40% less volatility than the S&P 500.